 UPnP is an acronym for Universal Plug and Play.
 The goals of UPnP are to allow devices to connect seamlessly and to simplify the implementation of networks in the home (data sharing, communications, and entertainment) and in corporate environments for simplified installation of computer components

 User Priority

 User Priority is a 3-bit field storing the priority level for the 802.1Q frame.
+It is also known as PCP.

 VLAN